Azure/azure-marketplace-management-extras/README.md

 - `azure`: infrastructure templates that deploy the Azure components needed to support applications.
 - `applications`: code and documentation describing each application in more details.

+## Deployment

+This project is a starting point to monitor your Managed Application offer created in [Partner center]<https://partner.microsoft.com/>.
+It is ?expectable? that you have already created your offer.

+1. Set up your managed app Service Principal:

+In the home page, navigate to market place offers > [your offer] > [your managed plane] > Plan overview > Technical configuration

+In the Authorizations section, create a Service Principal with the owner role that will have access to Managed applications.
+Note down the Service Principal information from the Partner Center portal.(Partner Center (microsoft.com)), we’ll use this in next step

+1. Follow this [doc](https://learn.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) to Create the Service Principal (SP) which will log in into Azure for creating infrastructure

+1. Give Owner role to your created SP from previous step by using [this guidance](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-cli)

+1. Copy whole repo into your github project.

+1. Add below secrets [your github repo] > Settings > Secrets and varibles > New repository secret SP credentials from previous step `CLIENT_ID, CLIENT_SECRET, SUBSCRIPTION_ID` and `TENANT_ID` SP from Managed application offer `SP_CLIENT_ID` and `SP_CLIENT_SECRET`

+1. Add varibles in Varibles section > New repository varibles (next to Secrets section from previous step).

+`APP_NAME` eg marketplace
+`LOCATION` eg northeurope
+`RESOURCE_GROUP_NAME` eg marketplace-manage-applications
+`STORAGE_ACCOUNT_TABLE_NAME` eg marketplace-manage-applications
+`SUBSCRIPTION_NAME` your subscription name where github SP was created

+1. Everything is pre configured and ready to run `.github/workflows/infrastructure-deployment.yml`.
+Go to Actions > i Infrastructure deployment > Run workflow
+After the workflow is finished, copy function name from logs in `Show function name` step

+1. Deploy code by running Code deployment workflow.
+Input function name that you copied from previous step.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a